Lemoncode/node-training/README.md

 ### 00 Built in

-In this sample we are going to ...
+In this sample we are going to learn how to require Node `built-in` modules.
+As example we are going to use `os` module and show some methods like `hostname`, `loadavg` and `freemem`.

 ### 01 File module